Maple, The FIrst Taste of Spring,

 HERITAGE AND CULTURE

-Occupied by Aboriginals for more than 3,000 years, New Brunswick inherited two other cultures from its early French and English settlers.
-Indoor/outdoor venues such as the Metepenagiag Heritage Park, Village Historique Acadien and Kings Landing Historical Settlement—celebrating Mi’kmaqs, Acadians and Loyalists respectively—help establish the historical context, as does the engaging New Brunswick Museum in Saint John.
+Occupied by Indigenous Peoples for more than 3,000 years, New Brunswick inherited two other cultures from its early French and English settlers.
+Indoor/outdoor venues such as Metepenagiag Heritage Park, Village Historique Acadien and Kings Landing Historical Settlement—celebrating Mi’kmaq, Acadians and Loyalists, respectively—help establish the historical context, as does the engaging New Brunswick Museum in Saint John.
 Local culture here, however, is a living entity that survives outside museum-like settings.

 Eclectic artisans, many of them concentrated around Fredericton, put a contemporary spin on age-old crafts.
 Poets and playwrights uphold a rich literary tradition, performing in coffee houses and theatres.
 Musicians thrive as well, which explains why, along with almost every imaginable form of modern music, you can hear hypnotic First Nations drumbeats, British folk songs and Cajun-style fiddles in pubs and at concerts or festivals province-wide.

 Hopewell Cape’s tree-tufted islands always look lovely, but their full beauty is only revealed when the tide ebbs, transforming them into megaliths looming above the bare ocean floor (www.thehopewellrocks.ca).